It’s amazing how some backpacking gear myths persist, even when there’s ample evidence to the contrary. Here are my favorites.

 No. You should always carry a map and compass and learn how to use them.
-GPS devices (including cell phones) can complement a map and compass, they don’t replace them.
-While battery-powered devices are a convenience when hiking, you can’t rely on them in the backcountry.
-GPS devices are power hogs and you don’t want to be stuck in a lurch with dead batteries with no idea where you are or how to get to safety.
+GPS devices (including cell phones) can complement a map and compass, but they don’t replace them.
+While battery-powered devices are a convenience when hiking, you can’t rely on them 100% in the backcountry.
+GPS devices and cell phones are power hogs and you don’t want to be stuck in a lurch with dead batteries with no idea where you are or how to get to safety.

 - 9 Essential Backpacking Skills

 - 50 Great Backpacking Gear Gifts under $50

 - 12 Essential Winter Camping and Backpacking Hacks

 - 10 Life Hacks for Hikers and Backpackers